ulapopov/DeepVoiceChat/README.md

 - 🔒 **BYOK:** use your own API keys (configured in the proxy)
 - 🧩 **Proxy required:** Vercel-deployable or self-hosted

-DeepVoiceChat keeps a single session history.
+> **Note:** DeepVoiceChat keeps a single session history.
 If you switch provider/model mid-chat, the newly selected model sees the full prior conversation (including responses from other providers).

 ## 🚀 Quick Start